Home > Cincinnati Traffic & Speeding Ticket Lawyers > Driving Under Suspended License Lawyer in Cincinnati, Ohio

 If you are facing charges for driving with a suspended license, it is imperative that you immediately contact our criminal defense attorney near you.
 A driving with a suspended license charge can be a frightening and overwhelming experience, and you do not have to go through it alone.

-Penalties & Jail Time for Driving with a Suspended License in Ohio
+Penalties for Driving With a Suspended License in Ohio

 Depending on the facts and circumstances of your case, if this is your first driving with a suspended license offense, you may be subject to having your vehicle immobilized for 30 days and your license plates impounded for 30 days.